 "Are there any helical pile spacing requirements?"

-Yes - helical piles observe the same minimum horizontal spacing requirements that other end-bearing deep foundation elements observe.
+Helical piles are usually spaced 5 to 10 feet apart with a minimum spacing of 3 feet.
 The industry standard is typically 3 x diameter as measured from center to center.
 We typically use the largest helical plate, so for a lead section with an 8”/10”/12” helix configuration, the minimum spacing should be 3 x 12” = 36” center to center.
 The helical pile minimum spacing is only important down at bearing depth where the helical plates are so if you have multiple piles under a pile cap and you want to minimize the area of the pile cap, you can typically install the helical piles at a batter (angle) to get the separation you need at bearing depth and the piles can be terminated in a smaller footing.
 If the helical piles do have to be installed closer than the minimum, you can use normal group effect formulas to de-rate the capacities accordingly.